harishraj0822/AI_Powered_SQL_DB/README.md

 How to Present to Leaders or Managers
 Pitch to Company Leadership or Product Heads:
-"TalkToDB is a GenAI-driven internal tool that simplifies access to relational databases using natural language.
+"AI-Powered SQL is a GenAI-driven internal tool that simplifies access to relational databases using natural language.
 It bridges the gap between business users and technical data systems."